limettadev/support/content/Game/scenarios.md

 - **Lifesteal**: You gain half a heart to your max health after every kill.
 - **Melee Fun**: There is no delay for when hitting a player, removes the noDamageTicks.
 So this means players can get insane combos!
 It is sort of like Combo UHC.
 - **Progressive SkyHigh**: After PvP, stay near 0,0 and above Y: 150 or take increasing damage every 45 seconds.
+- **Redemption**: All players in the game have two lives.
+Once you die a first time, you will be rescattered with your current inventory.
+Dying for a second time represents your elimination from the game.